Wrangler JL Rubicon – Build Log

 • Reputable manufacturer

 Based on the above specification the best (and only) option is the Mickey Thompson Baja Boss A/T in LT255/85R17.
-Since the diameter of these tires is around 35 inches it is likely that the OEM suspension on the Rubicon will need extended bump stops to prevent rubbing.
-Fortunately Teraflex produces a bump-stop extension kit which will reduce the upward travel by just over 1″, which is enough to prevent rubbing.
+Since the diameter of these tires is just under 35 inches (they are also specified as 35×10.0R17LT), it is likely that the OEM suspension on the Rubicon will need extended bump stops to prevent rubbing on the “low-rider” front guards.
+Fortunately Teraflex produces a bump-stop extension kit which reduces the upward travel by just over 1″, which is enough to prevent rubbing.

 Steering Damper Nerf